amaiya/ktrain/README.md

 # for text.qa.AnswerExtractor.finetune:
 pip install datasets
 ```
-Notice that **ktrain** is using forked versions of the `eli5` and `stellargraph` libraries above in order to support TensorFlow2.
+- **ktrain** purposely pins to a lower version of **transformers** to include support for older veresions of TensorFlow.
+If you need a newer version of `transformers`, it is usually safe for you to upgrade `transformers` to a newer version, as long as you do it **after** installing **ktrain**.

-Finally, **ktrain** uses TensorFlow for neural network training, but also includes a variety of useful pretrained PyTorch models and sklearn models, which
+- **ktrain** uses TensorFlow for neural network training, but also includes a variety of useful pretrained PyTorch models and sklearn models, which
 can be used out-of-the-box **without** having TensorFlow installed, as summarized in this table:
 | Feature  | TensorFlow |  PyTorch | Sklearn
 | --- | :-: | :-: | :-: |